XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/signerlistset.md

 # SignerListSet
 [[Source]](https://github.com/XRPLF/rippled/blob/master/src/ripple/app/tx/impl/SetSignerList.cpp "Source")

 The SignerListSet transaction creates, replaces, or removes a list of signers that can be used to [multi-sign](multi-signing.html) a transaction.
 This transaction type was introduced by the [MultiSign amendment][].
-[New in: rippled 0.31.0][]

 ## Example {{currentpage.name}} JSON